 Either way, be warned that there are scammers who sell fake or poorly sourced iboga and ibogaine, or who run fake ibogaine retreats.
 Regardless of whether you’re buying ibogaine for microdosing or attending a retreat, it’s crucial to research any source before spending money or trying the substance.
 Most reports say their experience was simply ineffective or overpriced, but it is possible that a seller might give you some other dangerous substance instead of ibogaine.
 Be very careful to make sure your source is reputable.

-Both iboga and extracted ibogaine are listed as Schedule I controlled substances in the US.
+Both iboga and extracted ibogaine are listed as Schedule I controlled substances in the US (although iboga has been decriminalized in Oakland, CA).
 However, ibogaine is unregulated in many other countries, including Canada, Mexico, Germany, and Brazil.
 In some cases, however, use is restricted to authorized treatment centers only.

 Although the risks of microdosing ibogaine have yet to be meaningfully researched, full ‘flood’ doses have been known to cause death by altering heart function, and in particular by lengthening the QT interval in the heart’s electrical cycle.
 In fact, based on statistics between 1989 and 2006, roughly 1 in 400 people are estimated to suffer a fatal reaction to ibogaine.
 It should therefore be avoided by anyone with an existing heart condition.